Take a bite of Detroit's most desired hot dog, the Detroit Coney Dog.

 2 teaspoons cider vinegar

 About the franks.
 Long skinny mostly pork franks are ideal because they usually are not as garlicy and spicy as beef franks, and beef franks just compete with the chili sauce for center stage.
 I have made this mistake.
 Koegel, Dearborn, and Kowalski are the local brands.
 Koegel is a pork and beef mix.

 About the beef heart.
 If you can't find it, or are squeemish about it, just use more ground chuck.

 Amp it up.
-Create your own variation by adding these common ingredients: Nutmeg, allspice, mustard, turmeric for color, and basil.
+Create your own variation by adding these common ingredients: Nutmeg, allspice, cinnamon, mustard, turmeric for color, and basil.
 Some recipes I've seen use pickle relish.
 Feel free to use water instead of broth.

 Shortcuts.
 It won't be authentic, but you can leave out the beef heart, the roux, and the blending.
 Still makes a pretty good topping.

 Serve with.
 Vernor's Ginger Soda, a fine ginger ale that was created in 1866 by James Vernor, a Detroit pharmacist.
 I remember when it was barrel aged.
 Man that was good stuff.
 It is the oldest soft drink in the US, tied with Hires Root Beer.

 1) Prep.
 In a small bowl, mix the American chili powder, paprika, cumin, oregano, salt, and pepper.